fanpu/blog/_posts/2022-06-01-the-delightful-consequences-of-the-graph-minor-theorem.markdown

 ## Quasi-Orders and Well-Quasi Orders
 <div>
-A quasi-order is a relation that is reflexive, anti-symmetric, and transitive.
+A quasi-order is a relation that is reflexive and transitive.
 We build on this to define a well-quasi-order:
 </div>